 - Books about the craft and teaching of writing, publishing, and book production

 - Books on sustainable practices

 Please note we will not consider the following:

 - Self-help books

-- Once your proposal package is evaluated, and if we see potential, we will contact you
+- Once your proposal package has been evaluated and a decision reached, we will contact you.

 - Brief summary of your manuscript